tormarod/destinos-THAC/README.md

 ### Environment Setup

-1. Set up AWS infrastructure (DynamoDB table, S3 bucket)
+1. Set up AWS infrastructure (DynamoDB table)
 2. Configure IAM roles with minimal required permissions
 3. Set environment variables in your deployment platform
-4. Upload destination catalogs to S3
+4. Add destination catalogs as JSON files in the root directory

 ### Production Considerations

 - Use a reverse proxy (nginx) for static file serving
 - Implement proper logging and monitoring
 - Set up automated backups for DynamoDB
-- Consider using AWS CloudFront for S3 content delivery
+- Consider using a CDN for static file delivery

 ## 📝 Configuration